-In this article, we’ll go through the best gouache palettes on the market and their benefits and drawbacks.
-In the final section of this post, we’ll also teach you how to care for and clean your palette.
-Keep reading to learn more about these topics, and be ready for your next gouache painting project.
+In this article, I’ll go through the best gouache palettes on the market and their benefits and drawbacks.
+In the final section of this post, I’ll also teach you how to care for and clean your palette.

 What can I use as a palette for gouache paint?